CloudLabsAI-Azure/Azure-AI-Foundry-Workshop/Labs/Exercise-1.md

    ![](../images/ex1-add-dev-role.png)

-## Task 2: Environment Setup in Visual Studio Code
+### Task 2: Environment Setup in Visual Studio Code

+In this task, you will set up Visual Studio Code with a virtual environment and install required packages.

 1. Minimize your browser window and from the Lab VM select **Visual Studio Code**.